-Menu items in the range ne 100 to 199 relating to the control panels yo 100 to 100, rolating to the oona or panolo
+Menu items in the range 100 to 199. relating to the control panels

 Item number Item name Settings 101 SELECTION FOR SEARCH DIAL ENABLE Select how the unit enters the search mode.
-DIAL: Turning the search dial switches to search mode at all times except during recording/editing.
+DIAL : Turning the search dial switches to search mode at all times except during recording/editing.
 KEY: One of the JOG, SHUTTLE, and VAR buttons must be pressed to switch to search mode.
 102 MAXIMUM SPEED Select the fast forward and rewind tape speed and also search mode speed during tape playback.
-MAX : Perform fast forward, rewind, and search mode playback at the maximum speeds.
+MAX: Perform fast forward, rewind, and search mode playback at the maximum speeds.
 MX/24: Perform fast forward and rewind at the maximum speeds, and search mode playback at up to 24 times normal speed.
 MX/35: Perform fast forward and rewind at the maximum speeds, and search mode playback at up to 35 times normal speed. ×24: Perform fast forward and rewind at 24 times normal speed, and search mode playback at up to 24 times normal speed. ×35: Perform fast forward and rewind at 35 times normal speed, and search mode playback at up to 35 times normal speed. ×35: Perform fast forward and rewind at 35 times normal speed, and search mode playback at up to 35 times normal speed.
-MAXimum fast forward and rewind speeds HDCAM cassette: 50 times normal speed Maximum search mode speeds HDCAM cassette: 50 times normal speed 103 AUDIO SELECTED LINE OUT Select the output signal to the MONITOR OUTPUT connectors.
-MANU: Output the signals selected by the audio signal selection buttons on the lower control panel.
+MAXimum fast forward and rewind speeds HDCAM cassette: 50 times normal speed 103 AUDIO SELECTED LINE OUT (HDW-M2000/M2000P only) HDCAM cassette: 50 times normal speed Select the output signal to the MONITOR OUTPUT connectors during playback of analog Betacam-format tape.
+MANU: Output the signals selected by the audio monitor signal selection buttons on the lower control panel.
 AUTO1: Output stereo, using the AFM channels (3 and 4) for playback from metal tape, and the LNG channels (1 and 2) for playback from oxide tape.
-AUTO2: Output the signals selected by the audio signal selection buttons on the lower control panel, but during variable speed playback, if AFM is selected, automatically switch to LNG.
+AUTO2: Output the signals selected by the audio monitor signal selection buttons on the lower control panel, but during variable speed playback, if AFM is selected, automatically switch to LNG.
 104 AUDIO MUTING TIME Select the length of time for which audio muting occurs when the unit switches to playback either from stopped or from still playback in the search mode.
 OFF: Set the audio muting time to zero (i.e. no muting).
 0.1S to 1.0S: Set the audio muting time from 0.1 second to 1.0 second, in 0.1-second increments.
 105 REFERENCE SYSTEM ALARM Select whether or not to display a warning when the video/audio reference signal selected by the function menu item OUTREF, is not supplied or is out of phase with the input video signal.
 OFF: No warning.
 ON : Flash the STOP button as a warning.
 106 CAPSTAN LOCK Select the capstan servo lock mode.
 PANEL: The capstan servo lock mode is determined by the function menu item CAPSTN.
 2F: The capstan servo locks every two fields regardless of the setting of the function menu item CAPSTN.
 4F: The capstan servo locks every four fields regardless of the setting of the function menu item CAPSTN.
 8F (For 50i, 25PsF mode only): The capstan servo locks every eight fields regardless of the setting of the function menu item CAPSTN.
-107 REC INHIBIT LAMP FLASHING Select whether or not to flash the REC INHI indicator when the function menu item RECINH is set to OFF and the record inhibit plug on the cassette is pressed in.
-OFF: Do not flash the REC INHI indicator.
-ON: Flash the REC INHI indicator.
+Note When operating in 24PsF or 23.98PsF mode, the setting is 2F and this item is not displayed.